top of page

 What is Emergency Residence Order?

 An Emergency Residence Order is an order which is intended to protect the child from any kind of harm including physical, mental or emotional.
-This order protects the interest of the child and safeguards from any significant harm which already arose or is likely to arise.
+They allow a temporary mandatory change in residence of the child, This order protects the interest of the child and safeguards from any significant harm which already arose or is likely to arise.
 The order is made under section 8 of the Children Act, 1989.

 1. Limited parental responsibility for the child to whoever the court grants an order for